MarcoMorik/Dynamic-Fairness/README.md

 # Controlling Fairness and Bias in Dynamic Learning-to-Rank
-In this repository, we have uploaded the code corresponding to the SIGIR2020 Paper "Controlling Fairness and Bias in Dynamic Learning-to-Rank".
+In this repository, we have uploaded the code corresponding to the SIGIR2020 Paper "Controlling Fairness and Bias in Dynamic Learning-to-Rank", which is also on arxiv (https://arxiv.org/abs/2005.14713).

 The Paper contains 10 Figures corresponding to 10 different experiments.
 You can reproduce all of them from the command line.